samanthavivonia/portfolio/PROJECTS.md

 # Projects HTML

-1. Below the `div` element you created for the Technologies section, create another `div` element.
+1. Below the `div` element you created for the Technologies section, add a sibling `div` element.
 1. This section has a link in the navbar as well, so we will need to supply an `id` for the element to correlate with the anchor tag in the nav.
 Add an `id` attribute with a value of "projects" to the div element created in the step above.
 1. Since the CSS is already done for this section, we can apply all necessary classes to this element now!
 Here is each class we will add to this element, along with the reason for it:
     1. `row`